Ethical Considerations in Citizen Participatory Audit

 Maria Pilar M. Lorenzo

-This paper seeks to examine the ethical considerations and practices found in the Citizen Participatory Audit (CPA) project of the Commission on Audit (COA).
-The said project officially started on 26 November 2012 in response to the greater call for transparency and accountability as a bedrock of Good Governance through the involvement of citizens’ participation.
+This paper looks into the Citizen Participatory Audit (CPA), a project of the Commission on Audit (COA) in response to the greater call for transparency and accountability as a bedrock of Good Governance through the involvement of citizens’ participation.
 Accredited NGOs are given the authorization and the proper training to conduct money audits (COA-UNDP, 2002).
 With CPA, new mechanisms are introduced to ensure government accountability, through which the government is steered (Alfiler, 2003).
-It unfolds new frontiers in which citizens can explore and participate in a democratic government.
-It is worthy to note that the project bagged the Bright Spot Award at the Open Government Partnership Summit in London on November 1, 2013.
-Specifically, this paper seeks to use the Governance Reform Framework (Brillantes, Fernandez and Perante-Calina, 2013) to examine the ethical considerations and practices applied in the program.
-This paper examined major documents involving the crafting and the implementation of this project such as COA Circulars (99-021 or Segregation of Value-for-Money from the Annual Audit Report) and COA-UNDP Participatory Audit Manual.
-Lastly, recommendations were be provided.
+Set against this backdrop that by applying the Governance Reform Framework (Brillantes, Fernandez and Perante-Calina, 2013), this paper seeks to examine the ethical considerations and practices in the program and to unfold new frontiers in which citizens can explore and participate in a democratic government.

 This paper was presented online at the 2017 Public Administration Theory Network Conference with the theme of Tension and Transition: The New Frontiers of Public Administration.
 It was held on 4 June 2017 in Wyoming, USA.